- Growing Our Economy and Creating Jobs

 I grew up in the Mid-Island and saw firsthand the boom and bust some of our communities experienced, including the recession in the 1980’s, and the effects it had on friends and family.
 If elected, I will work tirelessly to deliver federal government funding to support social and economic infrastructure in our communities.

 The Liberals have not elected an MP North of Victoria in over 44 years and ignore Vancouver Island.

-The NDP have never in Canadian history formed government in Ottawa and Jagmeet Singh and our current NDP MP have no effective political power to deliver results for our communities.
+The NDP have never in Canadian history formed government in Ottawa and Jagmeet Singh and our current NDP MP have no effective political power to deliver any discretionary spending for our communities or change any laws.

 A Conservative MP in a Conservative Government will deliver Social and Economic Infrastructure for Courtenay-Alberni.